Youth Protection Standards (background screening and child abuse prevention training)

 The purpose of the Youth Protection Standards Program is to provide a safe and secure environment for youth and adults involved in Extension programs, implement best practices related to management of volunteer service risk, and protect the image and integrity of Texas AgriLife Extension Service and its associated groups.
 In order to serve as a volunteer, all potential volunteers who have direct, face-to-face contact with youth, must be screened through the Youth Protection Standards Program.
 The criminal background check conducted is a national search of 48 jurisdictions, in addition to state and national sex offender lists. (description taken directly from www.texas4-h.tamu.edu)

 Club Managers will be screened by enrolling as a volunteer in 4H Connect each September.
-The background screening will be conducted once enrollment is completed and the $5.00 fee has been submitted.
-The background screening will be conducted every three years according to the system that is currently in place, but the $5.00 enrollment fee will be collected each year to cover background screening fees.
-You will no longer have to pay $10.00 to the Extension Office for the background screening.
+The background screening will be conducted once enrollment is completed and the $10.00 fee has been submitted.
+The background screening will be conducted every three years according to the system that is currently in place, but the $10.00 enrollment fee will be collected each year to cover background screening fees.
 Club Managers are required to have a current enrollment and background screening each 4-H year.
 Adult volunteers who will transport children in their personal vehicle or accompany 4H members on an overnight trip will also need to take Child Protection Training.
-Details are directly below.
+Details are below.

 Child Protection Training (online through 4-H Connect)

 There have been some people who have had trouble completing the course using Internet Explorer, so we would recommend that you take the course using Mozilla Firefox or Google Chrome as your browser.

 - Sign into 4-H Connect with your email address and password.

 - Click on the “Edit” button next to your name.

 - Look on the upper left corner, and you will see the word “Trainings” in blue.